ebosas/microservices/README.md

 # Microservices

-A basic example of a microservice architecture which demonstrates communication between a few loosely coupled services.
+A basic example of a microservice architecture.

 * Written in Go
 * Uses RabbitMQ to communicate between services